Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Outside the Teatro Costanzi| ©California Will

-Whatever time of the year you visit Rome, you can never miss a good cultural plan in your agenda, especially in winter, a time when outdoor activities are not so appealing.
-I suggest you save one of the nights of your trip to go to the opera in Rome.
+Whatever time of the year you visit Rome, you can never miss a good cultural event on your agenda, especially in winter, a time when outdoor activities are not so much in vogue.
+I suggest you book tickets for an opera concert in Rome forone of the evenings of your trip.

 Book tickets for an opera concert in Rome